hladna123/hladna123/README.md

 - 👋 Hi, I’m @hladna123
 - 👀 I’m interested in my lifejourney ...
 - 🌱 I’m currently learning english language
-- BE PATIENT WITH ME
+- BE PATIENT WITH ME because i will be

 <!---